shadracnicholas/cka/README.md

 kubelet - k8s agent that runs on each node.
 Comunicates with control plane and ensures containers run as intructed.
 Also handles container status. container runtime - container software used to run your container.
 Not included in k8s. kube-proxy - network proxy for networking between nodes

+### Using namespaces

+Its important to note that most commands you might need to specify the namespace.
+If not specified, the `default` namespace will be used.
+To get all namespaces `kubectl get namespaces`
+Example - Getting pods from a specific namespace - `kubectl get pods -n kube-system`